RealNicolasBourbaki/GraphVQA/README.md

 # Based on [GraphVQA](https://github.com/codexxxl/GraphVQA)

-This is a report for seminar Advanced Machine
+We aim
-Learning at University of Stuttgart.
-We aim at GraphVQA task and adopted the original
+at GraphVQA task and adopted the original
-GraphVQA framework.
+[GraphVQA framework](https://github.com/codexxxl/GraphVQA).
 Based on which we substituted the Seq2Seq module with a GNN based module to parse questions in this task.
 We further experimented our updated system